jamieandrews08/MachineLearning/2_Unsupervised_Learning/README.md

 The data for these files is contained in the 'data' folder.

 FILENAME : **Q0_parsedata.py**
-- *THIS MUST BE RUN FIRST* Otherwise, other code will not work.
+- THIS MUST BE RUN FIRST!
+Otherwise, downstream code will not work.
 - Takes data from CSV files and perfoms some inital pre-processing to meet needs of analaysis.
 - Note: the credit data is randomly sampled by this file.
 - Output is then saved to in HDF format in the 'data' subdirectory.

 FILENAME: **helper.py**
 - Contains class definitions and basic functions used for anlayis by other files in this location.
 - Functions from this file are imported via python import commands.
 - Output is routed to the 'output' directory.

 FILENAME: **Q1_cluster.py**
-  * Performs k means and GMM clustering on the datasets created by Q0_parsedata.py
+- Performs k means and GMM clustering on the datasets created by Q0_parsedata.py
-  * Creates output that is routed to the 'output/benchmark' directory.
+- Creates output that is routed to the 'output/benchmark' directory.

 FILENAME: **Q1_plot.pynb**
-  * Creates plots based omn the output of Q1_cluster.py.
+- Creates plots based omn the output of Q1_cluster.py.
-  * Creates output that is routed to the 'output/images/benchmark' directory.
+- Creates output that is routed to the 'output/images/benchmark' directory.

 FILENAME: **Q2_reduce.py**
-  * Applies dimensionality reduction techniques to the data stored in data directory.
+- Applies dimensionality reduction techniques to the data stored in data directory.
-  * Output is routed to the following directories:
+- Output is routed to the following directories:
-     'output/PCA'
+  - 'output/PCA'
-     'output/ICA'
+  - 'output/ICA'
-     'output/RP'
+  - 'output/RP'
-     'output/RF'
+  - 'output/RF'

 FILENAME: **Q2_plot.py**
   * Plots the output of Q2_reduce.py
   * Utilizes the data in the data folder.